Compare Strings in Golang: 8 Methods and When to Use Them

 Let's see how it works in real examples with each of the functions.

-The equality operators allow you to check if a string is equal to or different from the other.
+The equality operators allow you to check if a string is equal to or different from another.
 It checks for an exact match, so it is case-sensitive.
-It is the fastest option for case-sensitive comparisons, and it is the recommended option by the Golang team.
+It is the fastest option for case-sensitive comparisons, and is recommended by the Golang team.

 You can combine the equality operators with the len() function for even better performance.
 In this case, you check if the strings are the same size first, and then you run the equality operators on the string's contents.

-Here are some examples of how you can use the equality operators to compare strings in Golang:
+Here are some examples of how you can use the equality operators to compare Golang strings:

 package main